metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 * Bias adjusted time series from EURO-COREX (CMIP5 og CMIP6).
 * Calculated climate indexes, averages over certain time periods, etc.
 * Gridded historical weather observations.
-* Calculations of averages for fylke, kommune, and other regions.

 https://klimaservicesenter.no/faces/desktop/article.xhtml?uri=klimaservicesenteret/klima-og-hydrologiske-data/datagrunnlag-klimafremskrivninger

 The following services should be used to present results:

-* OGC Web Map Service (WMS)
 * A solution for getting data

 Post-conditions